metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->sync_getLatestCommit( 'did...' );
 ```

-Get the current commit CID & revision of the repo.
+Get the current commit CID & revision of the specified repo.
+Does not require auth.

 Expected parameters include: